 Metacom and his followers eluded colonial forces in the summer of 1675, striking more Plymouth towns as they moved northwest.
 Some groups joined his forces, while others remained neutral or supported the English.
-The war badly divided some Indian communities.
+The war badly divided some Indigenous communities.
 Metacom himself had little control over events as panic and violence spread throughout New England in the autumn of 1675.
-English mistrust of neutral Indians, sometimes accompanied by demands that they surrender their weapons, pushed many into open war.
-By the end of 1675, most of the Indians of present-day western and central Massachusetts had entered the war, laying waste to nearby English towns like Deerfield, Hadley, and Brookfield.
-Hapless colonial forces, spurning the military assistance of Indian allies such as the Mohegans, proved unable to locate more mobile Native communities or intercept Indian attacks.
+English mistrust of neutral Native Americans, sometimes accompanied by demands that they surrender their weapons, pushed many into open war.
+By the end of 1675, most of the Native Americans of present-day western and central Massachusetts had entered the war, laying waste to nearby English towns like Deerfield, Hadley, and Brookfield.
+Hapless colonial forces, spurning the military assistance of allies such as the Mohegans, proved unable to locate more mobile Native communities or intercept attacks.

 The war permanently altered the political and demographic landscape of New England.
-Between eight hundred and one thousand English and at least three thousand Indians perished in the fourteen-month conflict.
-Thousands of other Indians fled the region or were sold into slavery.
-In 1670, Native Americans comprised roughly 25 percent of New England’s population; a decade later, they made up perhaps 10 percent.20 The war’s brutality also encouraged a growing hatred of all Indians among many New England colonists.
+Between eight hundred and one thousand English and at least three thousand Native Americans perished in the fourteen-month conflict.
+Thousands of others fled the region or were sold into slavery.
+In 1670, Native Americans comprised roughly 25 percent of New England’s population; a decade later, they made up perhaps 10 percent.21 The war’s brutality also encouraged a growing hatred of all Indigenous people among many New England colonists.
 Though the fighting ceased in 1676, the bitter legacy of King Philip’s War lived on.

 Sixteen years later, New England faced a new fear: the supernatural.
 Beginning in early 1692 and culminating in 1693, Salem Town, Salem Village, Ipswich, and Andover all tried women and men as witches.
 Paranoia swept through the region, and fourteen women and six men were executed.
 Five other individuals died in prison.
 The causes of the trials are numerous and include local rivalries, political turmoil, enduring trauma of war, faulty legal procedure where accusing others became a method of self-defense, or perhaps even low-level environmental contamination.
-Enduring tensions with Indians framed the events, however, and an Indian or African woman named Tituba enslaved by the local minister was at the center of the tragedy.21
+Enduring tensions with Native people framed the events, however, and a Native American or African woman named Tituba enslaved by the local minister was at the center of the tragedy.22

 Native American communities in Virginia had already been decimated by wars in 1622 and 1644.
 But a new clash arose in Virginia the same year that New Englanders crushed Metacom’s forces.
-This conflict, known as Bacon’s Rebellion, grew out of tensions between Native Americans and English settlers as well as tensions between wealthy English landowners and the poor settlers who continually pushed west into Indian territory.
+This conflict, known as Bacon’s Rebellion, grew out of tensions between Native Americans and English settlers as well as tensions between wealthy English landowners and the poor settlers who continually pushed west into territory controlled by Native Americans.

-Bacon and the rebels stalked the Susquehannock as well as friendly Indians like the Pamunkeys and the Occaneechi.
-The rebels became convinced that there was a massive Indian conspiracy to destroy the English.
-Berkeley’s stubborn persistence in defending friendly Indians and destroying the Indian-fighting rebels led Bacon to accuse the governor of conspiring with a “powerful cabal” of elite planters and with “the protected and darling Indians” to slaughter his English enemies.22
+Bacon and the rebels stalked the Susquehannock as well as friendly Native Americans like the Pamunkeys and the Occaneechi.
+The rebels became convinced that there was a massive Native American conspiracy to destroy the English.
+Berkeley’s stubborn persistence in defending friendly Natives and destroying the rebels led Bacon to accuse the governor of conspiring with a “powerful cabal” of elite planters and with “the protected and darling Indians” to slaughter his English enemies.23

 After this dramatic showdown in Jamestown, Bacon’s Rebellion quickly spiraled out of control.
-Berkeley slowly rebuilt his loyalist army, forcing Bacon to divert his attention to the coasts and away from the Indians.
-But most rebels were more interested in defending their homes and families than in fighting other Englishmen, and they deserted in droves at every rumor of Indian activity.
+Berkeley slowly rebuilt his loyalist army, forcing Bacon to divert his attention to the coasts and away from Native Americans.
+But most rebels were more interested in defending their homes and families than in fighting other Englishmen, and they deserted in droves at every rumor of Native activity.
 In many places, the “rebellion” was less an organized military campaign than a collection of local grievances and personal rivalries.
 Both rebels and loyalists smelled the opportunities for plunder, seizing their rivals’ estates and confiscating their property.

 For a small but vocal minority of rebels, however, the rebellion became an ideological revolution: Sarah Drummond, wife of rebel leader William Drummond, advocated independence from England and the formation of a Virginian Republic, declaring “I fear the power of England no more than a broken straw.”
-Others struggled for a different kind of independence: white servants and black slaves fought side by side in both armies after promises of freedom for military service.
-Everyone accused everyone else of treason, rebels and loyalists switched sides depending on which side was winning, and the whole Chesapeake disintegrated into a confused melee of secret plots and grandiose crusades, sordid vendettas and desperate gambits, with Indians and English alike struggling for supremacy and survival.
-One Virginian summed up the rebellion as “our time of anarchy.”24
+Others struggled for a different kind of independence: white servants and enslaved Black people fought side by side in both armies after promises of freedom for military service.
+Everyone accused everyone else of treason, rebels and loyalists switched sides depending on which side was winning, and the whole Chesapeake disintegrated into a confused melee of secret plots and grandiose crusades, sordid vendettas and desperate gambits, with Native Americans and English alike struggling for supremacy and survival.
+One Virginian summed up the rebellion as “our time of anarchy.”25